 - College transcript(s) showing all coursework completed to date.
 Official undergraduate transcripts will be required prior to program start date.

 - Two letters of recommendation from college faculty who have worked closely with the applicant.

-- Qualifying PRAXIS I (Praxis® Core Academic Skills for Educators) and subject area PRAXIS scores (Praxis® Subject Assessments) or GRE scores.
+- Qualifying PRAXIS I (Praxis® Core Academic Skills for Educators) and subject area PRAXIS scores (Praxis® Subject Assessments) as required.
+See Licensure Pathways.

-We will begin accepting applications in January 2018.
+The application for the Summer 2018 admission cycle is now open.
 The M.A. in Urban Education curriculum is fully aligned to state and national standards for teacher education and has been approved by the Tennessee Department of Education.
-Accreditation of the program is pending review by the Southern Association of Colleges and Schools-Commission on Colleges.

 Financing your Masters in Urban Education